3 years (BA)

 Progress to clinical training

-At the start of the third year students can apply to the Oxford Clinical School or one of the London medical schools to undertake their clinical training.
+At the start of the third year students can apply to the Oxford Clinical School to undertake their clinical training.
+Oxford students starting this course in 2021 or later will no longer have the option of transferring to a London Medical School for their clinical training.

 |IB:||39 (including core points) with 766 at HL.
 Candidates are required to take Chemistry and at least one of Biology, Physics or Mathematics to Higher Level.|